 General Canadian awesomeness

 128. We’re popular: Backpackers knew it for years, but studies confirm the Maple Leaf really is beloved around the world.
-Canada has held the top spot for four of the past seven years on the held Reputation Institute’s ranking of countries based on people’s trust, admiration and affinity for them.
-Last year, we came in second after Sweden and ahead of Switzerland.
-(129) And Canada sees three times more tourists than the global average, according to Destination Canada’s annual report.
+Canada has held the top spot for four of the past seven eight on the held Reputation Institute’s ranking of countries based on people’s trust, admiration and affinity for them.
+This year, we came in seventh, losing our crown to Sweden.
+129. And Canada sees three times more tourists than the global average, according to Destination Canada’s annual report.
 In 2016, Canada welcomed 19.97 million international overnight visitors, up 11% from the year before, compared to a 4% rise in tourism worldwide.

-130. You can (almost) smoke pot here: This time next year, Canadians and visitors will be able to enjoy legal recreational marijuana.
+130. You can (almost) smoke pot here: Canadians and visitors will be able to enjoy legal recreational marijuana starting October 17.
 It’s only the second country to legalize the drug, after Uruguay.

 131. We have great taste in chocolate: Everyone knows we have loads of chocolate candy varieties you can’t get in the U.S.—Coffee Crisp, Aero, Smarties—but earlier this year Hershey’s said it re-engineered its chocolate recipe to better appeal to Canadian palates.
 A Hershey’s spokesperson said Canadians prefer smoother and sweeter chocolate compared to the “grittier or even cheesier flavour” chocolate found in America.